Vagit Alekperov: LUKoil

 In April 1993, Langepas-Uray-Kogalymneft became the joint-stock company LUKOIL, and Alekperov became its president and chairman of the board.
-By 2002 Alekperov owned 10.4% of the company.
+By 2002, Alekperov owned 10.4% of the company.

 In 2000, Alekperov resigned as head of the board of directors of Lukoil, but retained his position as president of the company.
 In May 2008, Alekperov bought 11.13 million shares (1.3%) in Lukoil, thereby increasing his stake to 20.4% and becoming the company's largest shareholder.

 LUKoil was the first Russian company to acquire an American company.
 In November 2000, LUKoil acquired Getty Petroleum Marketing and its 1,300 gas stations in the United States Like many other Russian oligarchs, Alekperov has also moved into banking and media.
 In May 2006 Alekperov was one of the two main owners of IFD Kapital Group.

+During at least three meetings in Turkey and London in 2014 and 2015, executives associated with Alekperov's firm Lukoil allegedly questioned persons at the Alexander Nix associated firms SCL Group, which is closely associated with Aleksandr Kogan, and Cambridge Analytica, which is closely associated with Steve Bannon, who supported Donald Trump's 2016 campaign for President of the United States, and Robert Mercer, who supported Ted Cruz's campaign for President of the United States, about how United States election data about American voters could be used to target them according to Christopher Wylie.

-In 2018, Alekperov first said in an interview that he was looking for a successor to his position, a staff reshuffle, he said, could take place at the company in 2023.
+In 2018, Alekperov first mentioned in an interview that he was looking for a successor to his position, stating that a staff reshuffle could take place at the company in 2023.

 Alekperov is on the 2017 list of Russian "oligarchs" named in the CAATSA unclassified report to the U.S. Congress.